 Stay on the classics (cream, chocolate sorbetto) or try unexpected flavours (yeah gorgonzola cheese may sound weird, but what about rhum from Guadalupe?) or go on the Sciroccata: granita, icec ream and fresh cream, pure pleasure!

 Via Agostino Barelli, 1 Bologna

 Cremeria Santo Stefano

-From June 2016 they have a lab next door where they produce brioche, focacce, panettoni etc. a pleasure for the eye.
+From June 2016 they have a lab next door where they produce brioche, focacce and panettoni: sneak in and you'll fall in love.

 Bronte's pistachio, white coffee

-I know that in this list i kept out some of the most famous gelaterie of Bologna: Sorbetteria Castiglione, Cremeria Funivia, Cremeria Mascarella make really great artisan gelato, but i'd like to keep the list short and include just my real personal favorites.
+I know that in this list i kept out some of the most famous gelaterie of Bologna: Sorbetteria Castiglione, Cremeria Funivia, Cremeria Mascarella make really great artisan gelato.